congratulations, the Job Search is successfully behind you, you did it. But now you have to get through the probationary period. 10 tips.

 "Nothing is like that for sure like the uncertainty” it says.
 And that is especially true when you start a new job.
 Because the first few months are not called a trial period for nothing: employers and employees check whether they fit together.

-Because finding a new job is not easy.
+Because finding a new job is not light.
 You often have to knock out a number of competitors and survive several application rounds.
 But even if in job interview everything is going well, the real test then follows: the first time in the new job.

 A tightrope walk between adaptation and profiling